act-rules/act-rules.github.io/_rules/first-focusable-is-link-to-content-e53727.md

 - has an [accessible name][#accessible-name] that is not only [whitespaces][whitespace]; and
 - is [visible][visible] when [focused][#focused]; and
 - refers to an element within the same [document](#https://www.w3.org/TR/dom/#concept-document).

+**Note**: This rule does not check the pertinence of the link (does it goes to the main content area?)
+Therefore, passing this rule is not enough to satisfy WCAG technique [G1: Adding a link at the top of each page that goes directly to the main content area](https://www.w3.org/WAI/WCAG21/Techniques/general/G1).

 ## Assumptions